AbrarIsTired/abrar-no-frills-discord-bot/README.md

-## Kriss "Vivi" Vector Discordo Bot
+## Kriss "Vivi" Vector Discord Bot

 A simple Discord bot made with discord.py featuring Vector, a character from Girls' Frontline.
 Built as a learning project to understand Discord bot development and the cog system.